How to Write a New Play Exchange (NPX) Recommendation

 One of the features that is available to all four of those accounts is the ability to read and write recommendations for scripts.
 These recommendations are not “reviews” in the sense that you say what you don’t like about the script, but they are recommendations for other readers to read the script.
 Writers can read the recommendations that are written, but when I write recommendations I write them to other readers.
 I’ve read many scripts on the New Play Exchange, but unfortunately I have only written a couple recommendations.
 I have a goal to begin reading more scripts and writing more recommendations for the playwrights on the New Play Exchange.
 Here are a few things to consider when writing recommendations:

-OMQs – Another way to write a recommendation would be to include OMQs, something that I learned when in my undergraduate dramaturgy classes.
+Another way to write a recommendation would be to include OMQs, something that I learned when in my undergraduate dramaturgy classes.
 My professor never called them OMQs, that’s something that I shortened it to, but OMQ stands for observations, merits, and questions.
-This is something dramaturgs do when working one-on-one with a playwright because it is never helpful or well received if you simply say, “I don’t like…” Observations are things that you notice about the play, as mentioned above if you really feel the need to put a summary in your recommendation that would be the observations.
+It is never helpful if you simply say, “I don’t like…” Observations are things that you notice about the play.
 Merits are things you liked about the play.
 What did you love so much that is absolutely worth mentioning in your limited space recommendation?
 This should be most of the recommendation.
 Finally, questions are questions that you have about the play.
 These questions are not necessarily directed towards the playwright, but for the purpose of the recommendation, it could be questions that you have after reading and considering the play.
 How is your life going to be changed?
 What questions are you now considering about life?

 No matter how you write your recommendation, writers are grateful.
 We love knowing that people are reading and enjoying our work.
 The most important thing is that you keep your recommendations positive.
 New Play Exchange is not the place to attack playwrights, it’s the place to celebrate them.